Helen Nakimuli

-Helen Nakimuli (born 2 July 1985) is a Ugandan politician and legislator, volleyball player, member of the eleventh Parliament of Uganda for Kalangala District.
-She is a member of the National Unity Platform (NUP).
+Helen Nakimuli (2 July 1985 – 19 April 2026) was a Ugandan politician and volleyball player, who was a member of the eleventh Parliament of Uganda for Kalangala District.
+She was a member of the National Unity Platform (NUP).

 Early life and education

-Nakimuli was born on born 2 July 1985 in Lukuba village, Kyamuswa sub-county in Kalangala to an Orthodox priest, Rev. Father Christopher Walusimbi and Maria Nalwanga Walusimbi a former Kalangala District councillor for Kyamuswa and Bubeke.
-Nakimuli started her education at Bukasa Primary school, Hormisdallen Primary School in Bweyogerere in Wakiso, Our Lady of Good Counsel in Gayaza for her Ordinary Level, St. Augustine secondary school in Wakiso for her Advanced level before joining Makerere University.
+Nakimuli was born on 2 July 1985 in Lukuba village, Kyamuswa sub-county in Kalangala to a Greek Orthodox priest, Christopher Walusimbi, and Maria Nalwanga Walusimbi, a former Kalangala District councillor for Kyamuswa and Bubeke.
+Nakimuli started her education at Bukasa Primary school and Hormisdallen Primary School in Bweyogerere in Wakiso, then at Our Lady of Good Counsel in Gayaza for her Ordinary Level.
+For her Advanced level, she attended Saint Augustine secondary school in Wakiso, where she began her political career by becoming head girl.
+Following secondary school, Nakimuli was enrolled at Makerere University.